Designing our bodies for the future

 During my studies at art college, I became interested in sensing things that I couldn't otherwise sense -- which meant color (I was diagnosed with achromatopsia, or complete color-blindness, as a child).

-Using technology, I co-created an antenna -- that I have implanted to this day -- that allows me to perceive colors.
+Using technology, I co-created an antenna -- that I have implanted to this day -- which allows me to perceive colors.
 The antenna senses color frequencies, which reach me as different audible vibrations.
 It was chaotic at first because, as an artificial sense, it took longer for my brain to process.
 I couldn't tell the colors apart, and it took me many months -- and a lot of memorization -- to actually understand and name the colors.

 But slowly, after many months, the process became automatic.
 My brain began to transform sensory input into perception.
 My sense of what's beautiful has changed too.
-Now, experiences which I normally wouldn't have found stimulating -- like walking down a supermarket aisle -- are.
+Now, experiences that I normally wouldn't have found stimulating -- like walking down a supermarket aisle -- are.
 In an aisle, there are lots of different vibrations of colors that, to me, are very flattering.

 Neil Harbisson developed a sensor that could allow him to "hear" colors.
 Credit: Lars Norgaard